After Qualifying as a CA(SA) I Started My Career in a Startup (Not MNC). Was It Worth It?

-- Currently, he is the CFO of PRP Solutions, a non-executive director and personal mentor for various organisations (both profit and non-profit) and individuals.
+- Currently, he is the CFO of PRP Solutions, a non-executive director, and a personal mentor for various organizations (both profit and non-profit) and individuals.
 In the recent past he has started 3 successful companies; and implemented successful turnaround solutions and strategies, getting them to sustainable growth levels.

 My Journey - Becoming a CA(SA) to Working in Start-ups